 Feather or Cleavage

 Much like a geological chasm but under a microscopic scope, a feather or cleavage is a void or separated plane within the diamond’s internal structure.
 Larger feathers in SI clarity graded diamonds may be eye-visible and often I2 and I3 clarity diamonds have large feathers that can create structural integrity concerns, which is one of the reasons Blue Nile does not carry those clarity grades.
 Higher clarity stones (VS and above) may still have feathers, but are not as much of a concern.
-Learn more about clarity and the other 4Cs here.

 Internal Grain Lines or Twinning Wisps